cogentcore/lab/goal/README.md

 Each host maintains its own working directory and environment variables, which can be configured and re-used by default whenever using a given host.

-* `cossh hostname.org [name]`  establishes a connection, using given optional name to refer to this connection.
+* `gossh hostname.org [name]`  establishes a connection, using given optional name to refer to this connection.
 If the name is not provided, a sequential number will be used, starting with 1, with 0 referring always to the local host.

 * `@name` then refers to the given host in all subsequent commands, with `@0` referring to the local host where the goal script is running.